course-details-portlet

 • A written assignment (individual).

 The possibility and content of any compensatory work is assessed individually.
-Mandatory work requirements are assessed with approved/not approved.
+Mandatory work requirements are assessed with approved/not approved, and all must be approved before the student can take the exam.

 Form of assessment and grading scale: Individual oral examination